'People were afraid': Audio walking tour delves into Regina's queer history | CBC News

 Still, Regina could be more progressive, according to Ruddy.

 "The trans community still hasn't gotten that broader acceptance yet.
-Even at the gay bar sometimes it's not a safe space for the transgender community," she said
+Even at the gay bar sometimes it's not a safe space for the transgender community," Ruddy said.

 Another stop on the tour is SGI, of all places.
 It, too, is an important location for the trans community.